Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-for-a-consumer-with-kong-gateway.md

 Consumers let you identify the client that's interacting with Kong Gateway.
 We're going to use key [authentication](/authentication/) in this tutorial, so the consumer needs an API key to access any Kong Gateway services.

+Add the following content to `kong.yaml` to create a consumer:

 {% entity_examples %}
 entities:
   consumers: